Mary Sutherland (forester): Career

 During the years 1933 to 1936 New Zealand was suffering an economic depression which resulted in the Forest Service making severe cutbacks.
 These retrenchments included Sutherland's specialty area of research.
-She was laid off, and spent these years working at the Dominion Museum in Wellington.
-However she did serve on the Council of the New Zealand Forestry League in 1936.
-Sutherland remained at the Dominion Museum until 1946.
-Initially working as a clerk, she was eventually obtained a position as a botanist.
+In 1933, when she was 40 years old, Sutherland was laid off, but continued to serve on the Council of the New Zealand Forestry League.
+That same year she started working at the Dominion Museum in Wellington.

+Although the director of the museum, Walter Oliver, described her position as "librarian and part-time botanical assistant", her job status was classified as clerical.
+Nevertheless she took on the many roles of a botanist, making field collections of over 900 specimens for the herbarium, helping manage the growing collections, preparing museum exhibits, assisting with the move to the new museum at Buckle St, corresponding with and assisting New Zealand and overseas botanists, and running an international herbarium specimen exchange programme.
 She presented a paper at the Pacific Science Congress in 1933.
-In 1937 Sutherland returned to the Forest Service as a botanist.

-The New Zealand Institute of Foresters (NZIF), established in 1927, lists Sutherland among its founding members.
-She supported the institute's aims and activities, serving as a councillor in 1935 and as vice-president in 1940-41.
-Her design of a sprig of fruiting rimu was voted into the NZIF official seal.
+Although some sources suggest in 1937 Sutherland returned to the Forest Service as a botanist, museum archives show she was on sick leave from 1937-1940.
+She continued to work at the museum once she returned from sick leave, but during the war years she was appointed assistant supervisor of a women's accommodation hostel in Woburn, in the Hutt Valley, until 1946.

 In 1946 she was seconded to the Department of Agriculture as a farm forestry officer.
 While in this new position she started her pioneering work in agricultural forestry.
 She was in charge the layout of plantations at the Department's Winchmore Irrigation Research Station and Invermay Agricultural Research Station.
+She also helped run the Department's farm schools, which inlcluded travelling to various towns in Northland with other colleagues with exhibits.

 Between 1947 and 1949 she published a significant series of articles in the New Zealand Journal of Agriculture on the advantages to be gained when planting trees on farms.
 These articles formed the basis for the 1951 Department of Agriculture bulletin on homestead shelter planting.
 In 1950 she contributed a chapter, Native vegetation, to the Department of Agriculture publication Farming in New Zealand.

+Sutherland was active in the Wellington Philosophical Society and the New Zealand Federation of University Women.